Back

 How statistics are calculated

 We count how many offers each candidate received and for what salary.
-For example, if a Full Stack Web with WordPress with a salary of $4,500 received 10 offers, then we would count him 10 times.
+For example, if a Full Stack Web developer with WordPress with a salary of $4,500 received 10 offers, then we would count him 10 times.
 If there were no offers, then he would not get into the statistics either.

 The graph column is the total number of offers.
 This is not the number of vacancies, but an indicator of the level of demand.
 The more offers there are, the more companies try to hire such a specialist.
 5k+ includes candidates with salaries >= $5,000 and < $5,500.